How to Bathe Dogs with Medicated Shampoo

 • Yeast infection of the skin.
 These infections are often treated with an antifungal shampoo.

 • Skin allergies.
-Even in the absence of infection, medicated shampoo can be helpful in the treatment of allergies.
-These shampoos often have ingredients that alleviate skin inflammation and itching while also helping to reduce potential allergens on the skin and coat.
+Certain medicated shampoos have ingredients that alleviate skin inflammation and itching while helping to reduce potential allergens on the skin and coat.

 Where should I bathe my dog?

-If possible, bathe your dog using a spray nozzle or hose attachment to make rinsing her easier and the entire bathing process less stressful.
-If you do not have a hose attachment, use a large cup or bowl to collect water from the faucet to pour water over your dog.
+• If possible, bathe your dog using a spray nozzle or hose attachment to make rinsing easier and less stressful.
+If you do not have a hose attachment, use a large cup or bowl to collect water from the faucet and pour over your dog.

-Some communities have commercial 'pet wash' facilities with bathing stations.
-The tubs at these facilities are designed for bathing pets comfortably and conveniently, and many facilities provide towels and other helpful items.
+• Some communities have commercial “pet wash” facilities with bathing stations and tubs designed for bathing pets comfortably and conveniently.
 This may be a good option for you and your dog.

 How do I bathe my dog?